PujaTiwa/SHOPPY-GLOBE/README.md

 Welcome to **Shoppy Glob**, your global destination for trendy shopping.
 This is a full-stack e-commerce platform built using the MERN stack, with a dynamic and responsive user interface, allowing users to browse products, add items to their cart, and make purchases.

-## Live Demo

-Check out the live version of the website here:

 ## Features

 - **Product Browsing**: Users can explore a wide range of products across various categories.